-To make matters worse the Home Office wants to introduce statutory firearms licensing guidance for England, Wales and Scotland that will lead to even more chaos and confusion.
+The Home Office wants to introduce statutory firearms licensing guidance for England, Wales and Scotland that will lead to even more chaos and confusion for everyone involved.

 If the government approves these proposals this could result in:

 - a potential loss of tens of thousands of firearms owners over the next 5 years with serious knock-on impacts on businesses

 - the creation of a multi-million pound medical record checks industry funded by the shooting community with no benefit to that community or to public safety

 - mandatory GP involvement in firearms licensing being rolled out nationwide with no safeguards in place to protect applicants from GPs refusing to take part or charging extortionate fees

 - police interviewing applicants’ neighbours on their suitability to own guns thereby putting certificate holders at risk